Board of Advisors

-David Silverman was an atheist activist for 24 years, serving as President of American Atheists and Executive Director of Atheist Alliance International.
+David Silverman has been an atheist activist for 28 years, serving as President of American Atheists and Executive Director of Atheist Alliance International.
 During his tenure, he brought national attention to the movement via “War on Xmas” billboards and TV appearances on Fox News, CNN, and many others.
-Silverman created and the Reason Rally on 2012, the largest atheist gathering in history, and his book Fighting God: An Atheist Manifesto for a Religious World, was rated the “Best Atheist Book of the Year”.
+Silverman created the Reason Rally in 2012, the largest atheist gathering in history, and his book Fighting God: An Atheist Manifesto for a Religious World, was rated the “Best Atheist Book of the Year”.
 Since leaving the world of activism, Silverman has also left Progressivism and Feminism, while still clinging to the fair, compassionate and egalitarian views.
 His video channel is “FirebrandForGood” and he speaks on truth, data, and Humanism.

 Craig is editor in chief of The Objective Standard, director of education and programs at Objective Standard Institute, and executive director of Prometheus Foundation.
 He is the author of several books, including Loving Life: The Morality of Self-Interest and the Facts that Support It and Rational Egoism: The Morality for Human Flourishing.
 His book-in-progress is on thinking in principles.
 Learn more and join his mailing list at CraigBiddle.com.